Osborne defends mortgage help scheme

-LONDON Chancellor of the Exchequer George Osborne defended the government's new mortgage guarantee scheme on Tuesday, saying the primary aim was to get mortgage credit flowing, not to lift property prices.
+LONDON Chancellor George Osborne defended the government's new mortgage guarantee scheme on Tuesday, saying the primary aim was to get mortgage credit flowing, not to lift property prices.

 "The objective of the scheme is to increase the availability of mortgages," Osborne told a parliamentary committee.